dandrewgarvin/node-global-scripts/README.md

 Once those things have all been done, you can write your node script to do whatever you want.
 To install globally, run `npm i -g .` inside the folder that contains your `package.json` (EG inside `merge/`).
 That will allow you to run the command from anywhere else in your terminal.

-The `merge/`, script is named `merge` inside of it's `package.json`, so that is the command that should be run in the terminal (`merge <branch name>`).
+The `merge/` folder's script is named `merge` inside of it's `package.json`, so that is the command that should be run in the terminal (`merge <branch name>`).
 If the package was renamed to `marge`, that is what would need to be ran in the terminal after re-installing globally.